 What does a GA sound like?

-Grand Auditorium guitars are known to sound well defined, balanced, and versatile.
+Grand Auditorium guitars are known to sound well-defined, balanced, and versatile.
 They usually have a noticeable (but not overbearing) emphasis in the midrange.
 Grand Auditorium guitars are sometimes touted as the best all-purpose acoustic guitars.
-Whether that is true or not, they certainly rank among the most popular body shape at the moment.
+Whether that is true or not, they certainly rank among the most popular body shapes.

 The Orchestra or OM body shape is crisp, curvaceous, and comfortable for people of all statures.
 It is less commonly called an Auditorium guitar.
 Generally, an Orchestra model has a 25.4-inch scale length, which is as long as a dreadnought.
 The ‘000’ has a 24.9-inch scale length, although this can vary based on the make/model.

 Either way, the Auditorium guitar is always a touch narrower than dreads with a shallower body depth.
-You will find it much easier to wrap your arms around the 15-inch body.
+It is much easier to wrap your arms around the 15-inch body.
 The long scale length makes it easy to fret chords and fingerpick notes.
 This, of course, comes at the cost of depth in the low-end.